-Justification: this area represents the final phase of development by the Earl Fitzwilliam of the model village of Elsecar during the interwar period, in the fashionable garden village style.
-Despite later changes to properties, original features have been retained and the original street plan survives.
+Justification: this area represents the final phase of development by the Earl Fitzwilliam of the model village of Elsecar during the interwar period.
+Although constructed in brick in contrast to much of the Conservation Area, the estate has significant historic value.
+It was built in the fashionable garden village style, which was then at the forefront of good practice, reflecting the construction of workers housing like Reform Row a century earlier.
+The design and execution suggests that the Earl considered it to be a modern example of a model settlement and showpiece of good practice, providing quality housing for his workers based on the standards of the time.
+Despite some later changes to properties, original features have been retained and the original street plan survives.